civicrm/org.civicrm.mosaicomsgtpl/README.md

 ![Screenshot](/images/screenshot.png)

-This extension synchronizes Mosaico templates to CiviCRM "Message Templates", which allows you to use the templates for scheduled reminders, one-off mailings, etc.
+This extension enables you to use [CiviCRM-Mosaico](https://github.com/veda-consulting/uk.co.vedaconsulting.mosaico/) templates with scheduled reminders, personal messages, etc. It does this by automatically copying each template from Mosaico to a CiviCRM "Message Template".

-When you install the extension, existing `MosaicoTemplate`s will be automatically copied to `MessageTemplate`s.
+When you install the extension, all existing `MosaicoTemplate`s will be automatically copied to `MessageTemplate`s.

 When you create or update a `MosaicoTemplate`, the corresponding `MessageTemplate` will be updated.